Eastern England: climate

 Farming is an important activity in East Anglia and Lincolnshire and it is the chief cereal growing area of the UK, the main crops being barley, wheat and sugar beet.
 There is market gardening in the Fens, fruit growing in the Wisbech area, and the area around Spalding is noted for its spring bulbs.
 The industrial activities of the area include steel production and fishing.
 Fishing, which was once a major industry all along the east coast of England, has declined significantly in recent years.

 The southern part of the area contains a number of satellite or dormitory towns around London such as Luton, Basildon, Stevenage and Southend.
 Other major centres of population include Peterborough, Norwich, Ipswich, Cambridge, Lincoln, Grimsby and Hull.

-The mean annual temperature over the region varies from just over 9 °C to around 10.5 °C. Variations in temperature depend on both altitude, with a decrease of about 0.5 °C for each 100 metres increase in altitude, and proximity to the coast.
+The mean annual temperature over the region varies from around 9.5 °C to just over 10.5 °C. Variations in temperature depend on both altitude, with a decrease of about 0.5 °C for each 100 metres increase in altitude, and proximity to the coast.
 Over the UK the mean annual temperature ranges from about 7 °C in Shetland to over 11 °C in the extreme south-west of England and the Channel Islands.

 The variation of mean daily maximum and minimum temperatures month by month, together with the highest and lowest temperatures recorded, is shown for Cambridge Botanic Garden and Waddington, Lincolnshire.